portexe/old-portexe-website/_posts/2017-11-22-an-analysis-of-net-neutrality.md

 <img src="https://i.imgur.com/FOmjEjm.jpg">
 ###### Screenshot of Meo Internet Packages.
 A Portugese Mobile Communications Provider.

 [This news article](http://www.9news.com/news/local/verify/verify-what-does-portugal-have-to-do-with-us-dumping-net-neutrality-/494021679) attempts to debunk this image.
 If you watch the video, the reporter explains that the cheapest plan is a 1GB data plan.
 If you want more data you can purchase the 10GB plan which offers more data for **certain types** of applicaitions.
-You can also purchase a 30GB plan, hwere you can use your data for any website or app.
-This video to me does not debunk the image in any way.
+You can also purchase a 30GB plan, where you can use your data for any website or app.
+This video does not debunk the image in any way.
 It appears to me as though he literally explains that this set of packages is a clear example of what America is currently fearing.

 The idea is that ISP's and cable companies will begin discriminating against certain apps and different forms of internet traffic.
-This is not a fear based on paranoia, this is a fear based on historical evidence.
-Below I will; provide several examples of companies attempting to do this in the past, but being forced to stop due to Net neutrality rules:
+This is not a fear based on paranoia.
+This is a fear based on historical evidence.
+Below I will provide several examples of companies attempting to do this in the past before being forced to stop due to Net neutrality rules:

-1. In 2001 a Comcast customer began complaining about Comcast banning the usage of his VPN.
+* In 2001 a Comcast customer began complaining about Comcast banning the usage of his VPN.
 Comcast's response to his complaints were the following:

 > Thank you for your message.

 > High traffic telecommuting while utilizing a VPN can adversely affect the condition of the network while disrupting the connection of our regular residential subscribers.
 To accommodate the needs of our customers who do choose to operate VPN, Comcast offers the Comcast @Home Professional product. @Home Pro is designed to meet the needs of the ever growing population of small office/home office customers and telecommuters that need to take advantage of protocols such as VPN.
 This product will cost $95 per month, and afford you with standards which differ from the standard residential product.

 This may seem acceptable at first glance, but the reality of the situation is that Comcast was attempting to charge customers more money for the exact same services.
-The only differnce between the service was less restrictions.
+The only differences between the services were less restrictions.
 In other words **Comcast attempted to make more money by restricting access to their customers and asking them to pay more money to remove these restrictions.**

-2. Madison River Communications, a North Carolina based ISP, restricted access to VoIP services in order to force their users to use Madison River Communication's VoIP services.
+* Madison River Communications, a North Carolina based ISP, restricted access to VoIP services in order to force their users to use Madison River Communication's VoIP services.
 This is a clear example of an attempt at monopolization.
-They attempted to make more money by restricting their customer's and forcing them to use their VoIP services.
+They attempted to make more money by restricting their customers, forcing them to use their VoIP services.

-3. In late 2007, Comcast begins tampering with their customer's Bittorrent traffic, by slowing it down and throttling it.
-The reason for them doing this was that they claim that P2P file sharing is a form of server use, which is untrue.
+* In late 2007, Comcast began tampering with their customers' Bittorrent traffic, by slowing it down and throttling it.
+The reason for them doing this was their claim that P2P file sharing is a form of server use, which is untrue.

-4. In 2012, AT&T was caught blocking FaceTime calls unless customers upgraded to their "Mobile Share" package.
+* In 2012, AT&T was caught blocking FaceTime calls unless customers upgraded to their "Mobile Share" package.
 This again seems like a fair thing for a business to do, however, they are attempting to profit by offering the same services with less restrictions, for more money.

 These are only a few of many examples of how in the past, companies attempted to charge customers more money.
 Net Neutrality rules and regulations are why they were not able to get away with this in the past.

-Another argument on the side of why Net neutrality regulations are desireable have to do with competition between web and app developers.
-Currently the state of competition for web and app development is very much similar to Darwin's theory of Evolution. **Survival of the fittest**.
+Another argument of why Net neutrality regulations are desireable, has to do with competition between web and app developers.
+Currently the state of competition for web and app development is very much similar to Darwin's Theory of Evolution. **Survival of the fittest**.

 The Internet, as a neutral platform, allows developers to have the freedom to be innovatve with very little sway.
 Startups form in the blink of an eye, and they have equal opportunity to reach users giving them equal chances of success.
 This has given rise to the revolution of today's Silicon Valley.
-The fear is that with ISP's and cable companies charging customer's more money for different internet packages, startups will be less likely to succeed due to having to cut deals with ISP's and perhaps reaching far less potential users than on a fully neutral net.
+The fear is that if ISP's and cable companies begin charging customers more money for different internet packages, startups will be less likely to succeed due to having to cut deals with ISP's and perhaps reaching far less potential users than on a fully neutral net.

-When you connect to the internet, you most likely expect ot be able to go to whatever website you feel like.
+When you connect to the internet, you most likely expect to be able to go to whatever website you feel like.
 This may not be the case if you are restricted to what websites and apps you are able to access through your ISP's plan.

 ### What sort of solutions are there to these issues?